jakob-bagterp/browserist/docs/reference/browser/window/handle.md

 ---
-title: Documentation for Window Handle Methods
+title: Documentation of Window Handle Methods
 description: Learn how to get window handles in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation